 Although students may apply and be accepted into the major as freshmen, most are admitted after they have completed a year of composition study at Ithaca College.
 Every student, however, must pass a review by the composition faculty after one year in the program in order to continue as a composition major.

-All undergraduate composition majors must take a piano proficiency examination by the end of their junior year.
+All undergraduate composition majors must take a piano proficiency examination by the end of their junior year of study.
 Graduate students must take the exam during the first year of study.
 The exam should be scheduled by the student with the composition faculty.
 The exam is pass/fail.
 A failure will require the student to retake the exam.
 The exam may be taken a maximum of three times.
 Failure to pass the exam will cause the student to be dropped from the composition program.

 Music in combination with an outside field -- This program allows students to combine the bachelor of music with a sequence of courses in another discipline.